In Stock

 Harvesting

-Thornless blackberries are ready to harvest when the fruit is plump, glossy, and easily detached.
-You’ll get your first harvest in the second year (after planting), when the primocanes turn into floricanes and produce fruit.
-Harvest every few days during the season, typically from late spring to early autumn, depending on your climate.
-Handle the berries gently, as they are delicate and bruise easily.
-Enjoy them fresh or store them in the fridge for a few days.
-They also freeze well for later use.
+Harvest when fruit is plump, glossy, and easily detaches.
+Expect your first harvest in the second year, when primocanes become floricanes.
+Pick every few days in summer, although in some areas harvesting can run from late spring through autumn depending on climate.
+Handle berries gently to avoid bruising.
+Enjoy them fresh, store in the fridge for a few days, or freeze for later use.

 Pests & Diseases